-In the

-orevention

-zone

-Wherever practical ensure agricultural and raw materials are sourced from a reliable supplier and are from a Tobacco weed free area.
+In the Contact DSC to report any suspect plants on 07 4099 9444. prevention zone Wherever practical ensure agricultural and raw materials are sourced from a reliable supplier and are from a Tobacco weed free area.
 Spell any stock in a holding paddock for at least 7 days before moving from known infestation areas.

-Property tracks/roads and boundaries should be treated annually to prevent spread to adjoining paddocks and properties.

-Manage risk of spread from your property and protect priority assets using best practice methods to control infestations where practical to do so.
+In the asset protection Property tracks/roads and boundaries should be treated annually to prevent spread to adjoining paddocks and properties. zone Manage risk of spread from your property and protect priority assets using best practice methods to control infestations where practical to do so.
 You are responsible to ensure materials or products leaving your property are free from tobacco weed seed or plant material.

+For more information on using this biosecurity action plan fact sheet, and further information on control tools, refer to the Douglas Shire Biosecurity Management Plan available at douglas.qld.gov.au and customer service centres.